PapaKB/MathDoku/README.md

 # MathDoku
-A math based version of Sudoku written in Java in which the elements in a cage must sum, multiply, divide or subtract, to equal a given number.
+2019 Project: A math based version of Sudoku written in Java in which the elements in a cage must sum, multiply, divide or subtract, to equal a given number.
 The given number and the operation is given in the corner of the cage.
 The grid can be loaded from a text file or the user can enter an input.

 ## What I Learned
 * Further uses of classes